uxmstudio/UXMPDFKit/README.md

 ## Installation

-UXMPDFKit is available through [CocoaPods](http://cocoapods.org).
+### CocoaPods

 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "UXMPDFKit"